-- 1.2.
-This report contains: - A Red/Amber/Green rated dashboard overview of performance across all 18 vital signs indicators - Report cards for those 6 vital signs that have met the exception reporting criteria. - 1.3.
+- 1.1.
+This performance management report is based upon the revised Performance Management System, which was implemented as of 1 April 2016, and the committee's 18 vital signs indicators. - 1.2.
+This report contains: - A Red/Amber/Green rated dashboard overview of performance across all 18 vital signs indicators - Report cards for those 8 vital signs that have met the exception reporting criteria and are considered in this report. - 1.3.
 The lead officers for those areas of performance that have been highlighted through the exception reporting process are available at this committee meeting to answer any specific questions Members may have about the services concerned.
 The report author is available to answer any questions that Members may have about the performance management framework and how it operates.